-The Company recorded revenues of P0.5 million for the year ended 2022, 26% higher than the P0.4 million revenues recognized in 2021.
-This increase is brought about by the higher interest income from cash and money market placements for 2022 due to higher amount of cash.
-Dividends received from the Company's financial assets through FVOCI is also higher.
+The Group recorded revenues of $\cancel{P}.13.7$ million for the year ended 2023, 2603% higher than the $\cancel{P}.0.5$ million revenues recognized in 2022.
+This increase is brought about by the one-time proceeds from the settlement of a longoutstanding claim against GSIS which acts as a surety to a supply agreement with a previous customer and fee received from manpower services provided for growth projects.
+There is also a higher interest income from cash and money market placements for 2023 due to higher amount of cash.